zachdaniel/git_ops/README.md

 Important addendums:

 A new version of the spec in beta adds a rather useful convention.
-Add ! in front of a commit message to simply signal it as a breaking change, instead of adding `BREAKING CHANGE: description` in your commit message.
+Add ! after the type/scope to simply signal it as a breaking change, instead of adding `BREAKING CHANGE: description` in your commit message.
-For example: `!fix(Spline Reticulator): `
+For example: `fix(Spline Reticulator)!: `

 The spec doesn't specify behavior around multiple scopes.
 This library parses scopes *as a comma separated list*.
 This allows for easily readable multiple